graphery/grapper-doc/src/guide/starter/resume.md

 ## **External Plugins**

-GRAPHANE supports external plugins, allowing the integration of additional functionality or shapes beyond the built-in features.
+GRAPPER supports external plugins, allowing the integration of additional functionality or shapes beyond the built-in features.

 ```html